 PAIN AND LOSS OF SHOULDER STRENGTH

-Regardless of the cause, the main limiting factor is loss of strength in the shoulder and pain with lifting associated with limited ability to perform reaching overhead.
+Regardless of the cause, the main problem is loss of strength in the shoulder and pain with lifting associated with limited ability to perform reaching overhead.
 The diagnosis is confirmed by MRI studies of the shoulder.

 THE ONE YEAR RULE

-Social security defines disability as in inability to perform signifiicant gainful activity(work).
+Social security defines disability as an inability to perform significant gainful activity(work).
 They also state that your impairment must last at least 12 months.
-It is important to understand this fact since at the beginning of your impairement you may be quite disabled regarding ability to lift and raise your arm, but by 12 months you may have improved considerably with treatment and therefore be denied.
+It is important to understand this fact since at the beginning of your impairment you may be quite disabled regarding your ability to lift weights and raise your arm, but by 12 months you may have improved considerably with treatment and therefore be denied.
 Another important rule which Social Security states is that medical evidence is acceptable only from your treating physicians, physical and occupational therapists.
 Medical evidence from a chiropractor generally is not considered as from an acceptable source.

 AGE AND PAST OCCUPATIONS